 There are currently 10 ways you can support the charitable work of The Papillon Project.

 We are always in need of volunteers to support our charitable work in schools and in other areas of the charity.
 Please click here to learn more and to register your interest.

 Make a one-off or regular donation to the Project.
 We welcome donations from individuals and organisations to help fund our work.
 All the money we receive goes towards setting up allotments in Norfolk secondary schools and colleges and inspiring young people to live healthier, more sustainable lives.
-Please email our team to discuss this option.

 We are extremely keen not to buy new materials for creating school allotments and advocate 'upcycling' (or creative reuse) of items and materials that are no longer wanted.
 We believe is much better for the environment to upcycle things and sets a good example to young people too.
-From bath tubs, scaffolding planks to fly-tipped car tyres, we would be interested to hear from you if you think have something we can safely upcycle at a school.
+From bath tubs, scaffolding planks to wood pallets, we would be interested to hear from you if you think have something we can safely upcycle at a school.
 Please get in touch with our 'Upcycling Lead' to learn more.

 If you are a business, charity or NGO that would like to support our work and become an official partner, we would love to hear from you.
 We welcome support from organisations that are bigger and more well connected than ourselves, provided we share a similar vision, mission and values.

 Sign up to Easyfundraising so that whenever you buy something online, The Papillon Project receives a donation!

 Why not invite one of The Papillon Project team to come and give a talk/presentation at your garden club or allotment society?
 We would absolutely love to share our story and tell you about our work in schools.
 Please email us for more information about fees and bookings.

 Below: Matt Willer, our Schools' Project Lead & founder, speaking at the International Convergence for Children in Permaculture in London in the summer of 2019.